YaSuei88/NLP_Porject_Restaurant_reivew_semetic_analysis/README.md

-# NLP_Porject_Restaurant_reivew_semetic_classification- Project Overview
+# NLP_Porject_Restaurant_review_sematic_classification- Project Overview
 This is my learning project when taking Machine Learning A-Z course on Udemy.
-The goal is to do semetic analysis/ classification on the restaurant reivew texts via bag of words model.
+The goal is to do sematic analysis/ classification on the restaurant review texts via bag of words model.

 ## 1. Problem definition
 To deterimine a given restaurant review text is negative or possitive.